Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Optimal and Maximal - Soft Domatic Partitions

 We can extend the LP as proposed in the previous section by allowing each node to implement $k\in \mathbb{N}_{>0}$ different security means.
 To do so, it is only necessary to change the constraint from the Equation \eqref{eq:first_constraint} to:

-This constraint now formalises whether all nodes in a graph can be covered by $n$ security means with $k$ security means implemented per node so that in the neighbourhood of each node $N[v]$ for $v\in V$ a security mean of each type is present.
+In the context of WSNs, the resulting partitioning yields a distribution of $n$ security mean types with $k$ security mean types implemented per node $v$ and all $v\in V:\;|N[v]|=n$ if one exists.

-Furthermore, we can apply a variable number of security means per node based on an estimation of their respective energy costs.
-Therefore, we have to apply fixed costs $m_i$ to each security mean $i=1,\ldots,n$ that is a portion of the total available resources per node.
-As long as the available resources on a node are not exhausted, additional security means with equal or lower resource costs can be implemented on that node.
-The constraint from Equation \eqref{eq:first_constraint} is then modified as follows:
+Furthermore, we can apply a variable number of security means per node based on an estimation of their respective resource costs.
+To do so, we apply fixed costs $m_i\in(0,1]$ to each security mean $i=1,\ldots,n$, a portion of the total available resources per node which w.l.o.g. is set to $1$.
+As long as the available resources on a node are not exhausted, additional security means can be applied.
+The constraint from Equation \eqref{eq:first_constraint} is modified as follows:

-Here, $\mathbf{m}$ forms a vector in which each component $m_i\in\mathbb{R}$ has a value greater than $0$ and smaller or equal to $1$ that represents the overall performance estimated for each individual security mean.
-Therefore, $m_i$ reflects the proportion of performance a security mean costs.